Color Blindness Simulator & Accessible Palette Review

 One-click to copy valid color codes to your clipboard for use in CSS, Sass, or design tools.

-Use our interactive playground to audit and refine your color choices.
+Use our interactive playground to audit and refine your color choices for color blindness accessibility.

 Choose a text or icon color using the color picker or by entering a code.